Building a Strong Foundation: Corrective Exercises, Muscle Capacity, Range of Motion, and the FRC System for Pain Reduction and Posture Improvement

 2. Frequency

 1. How often do you remember to breathe?
-Most of us don’t realize we are shallow breathing throughout the day, which can stress out our adrenal system over time and limit you on your path to health.
+Most of us don’t realize we are shallow breathing throughout the day.
+Therefore, it stresses out our adrenal system over time and limit you on your path to health.
 This book is a great way to reconnect to your breath.

 3. Nasal vs. Mouth